materialsvirtuallab/nano281/labs/lab3/README.md

 - id: COD id
 - formula: Formula
-- int_num: International Space Group Number.
+- spacegroup_number: International Space Group Number.
 This is an integer ranging from 1-230.
-- bravais_lattice: Bravais lattice.
+- Bravais_lattice: Bravais lattice.
 This is one of 14 string values (aP, mP, mS, oP, oS, oI, oF, tP, tI, cP, cI, cF, hP, hR).
 The first letter denotes the crystal system (a: anortic or triclinic; m: monoclinic; o: orthorhombic; t: tetragonal; c: cubic; h: hexagonal) and the second letter denotes the centering (P: primitive; S: side centered (a collective for the more commonly used A, B or C centered); I: body centered; F: face centered; R: rhombohedral; H: hexagonal).
 - 180 columns of intensity values at 2theta ranging from 0.5 to 90 degrees (inclusive) in 0.5 degree intervals.

 ![3D_bravais_lattices](https://github.com/materialsvirtuallab/nano281/blob/master/labs/lab3/bravais_lattices.png?raw=true)